bellobambo/AnsaMe/README.md

 limited explanations, and little personalization.
 AnsaMe turns revision into a guided loop:

-1. Pick the exam target and class arm: Arts, Science, Commercial, Technical, General, or Electives.
+1. Pick the exam type and class arm: Arts, Science, Commercial, Technical, General, or Electives.
 2. Choose from related subjects, with core General subjects available across the class arms.
 3. Let AI suggest relevant topics, or enter a custom topic.
 4. Generate exam-style multiple-choice questions.
-5. For WAEC and NECO, answer 4 theory questions by typing, uploading a photo of written work, or both.
+5. For WAEC and NECO Standard, 4 theory questions are included and answers can be by typing, uploading a photo of written work, or both.
 6. Submit answers and immediately see correct and incorrect choices.
 7. Use AI explanations, theory feedback, and topic deep-dives to understand the weak areas.